AlexWang-16/react-lex-plus/README.md

 - Your botname (ie. "OrderFlowers") is a required prop.
 - Your IdentityPoolId is a required prop.

+## Development Notes

+### Local Development

+To develop this project locally while having it installed as a dependency of another project, use NPM Link.

+1. From this repo execute `npm link` to create a link from global NPM node_module folder to this folder.
+2. CD to your project folder and execute `npm link react-lex-plus` to create a link to the this repo.
+3. Update the code in this repo as needed.
+4. Run `npm run build` to compile changes.
+5. Refresh your web project to see changes.

+N.B.
+There's no need to perform `npm install` this project for localized developments.

 ## License

 The MIT License (MIT)